IB GuidesSeptember 14, 2025

 Technology and Modern Assessment Section

-In the context of IB assessments, tools like Marksy are transforming the feedback process.
-As a leading AI grading assistant, Marksy helps teachers provide consistent, detailed feedback on IB ESS IAs, aligned with the official IB rubrics.
+In the context of IB assessments, tools like Marksy are changing the feedback process.
+As a leading AI grading assistant, Marksy helps teachers provide consistent, detailed feedback on IB ESS IAs, aligned with subject-specific assessment criteria.
 Marksy analyzes student work based on the specific criteria, offering criterion-by-criterion feedback and suggestions for improvement.
-This not only saves teachers valuable time but also ensures that students receive clear and actionable guidance on how to enhance their IAs.
-By using official IB criteria, AI tools like Marksy promote accuracy and fairness in assessment, helping students understand exactly what is expected of them and how to achieve their best possible score.
+This not only saves teachers valuable time but also ensures that students receive clear and useful guidance on how to enhance their IAs.
+By using subject-specific assessment criteria, AI tools like Marksy promote rubric alignment and consistency in assessment, helping students understand exactly what is expected of them and how to achieve their best possible score.
 This allows educators to focus more on guiding students through the research process and less on the administrative burden of grading.

 Conclusion with Clear Next Steps